artichoke5900/Healthcenter-Management-System/README.md

 ### 4.2.
 Managing Appointments
 > #### 4.2.1.
 Make Appointment
 > Enter the relevant appointment information as and when prompted.
-Hit submit before clicking 'Go Back'.
+Hit submit <b>before</b> clicking 'Go Back'.
 >
 > #### 4.2.2.
 View Appointments
 > Displays a list of appointments according to the unique doctor ID entered.